News

 Thanks For All Your Help!

-Massive thanks go out to everybody who helped to support all of us during November 2022 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, Bandcamp and other platforms.
+Massive thanks go out to everybody who helped to support all of us during February 2023 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, Bandcamp and elsewhere.

 All the wonderful fans of our bands who supported us with downloads from Bandcamp are especially appreciated.
 You genuinely help us keep the fires burning and collectively we thank you for that most graciously.
 May you be blessed by the gods of rock n roll! :)